ibmresilient/resilient-community-apps/fn_hibp/README.md

     #hibp_proxy_https=
     hibp_api_key=

-In line with recent changes to HIBP, from August 2019 an API key is required and v3 of the API is released.
-This app uses both - for an API key there is a charge from HIBP of $3.50
+As of recent July 2019 changes, HIBP now requires V3 of the API and usage of an API Key.
+The app requires both prerequisites to be satisfied for usage and offers an API service fee of $3.50/month or a monthly subscription service: https://haveibeenpwned.com/API/Key

 ## Function Inputs:
 | Function Name | Type | Required | Example |